 Use these visualizations to spot top- and low-performing mailings.

-- Results – overall results by mailing, including audience, donors, gifts, and revenue.
+The table shows overall results by mailing, including audience, donors, gifts, revenue, response rate, and revenue per donor.

 4. Review the Package Results tab